kudoku/winter2015_exercises/joon_p/12days/README.md

 - Based on this project, what do you want to learn more of?

-Game of Life: I had a lot of trouble organizing my code and knowing what went where.
+Game of Life: I had a lot of trouble organizing my code and knowing what should go where.
 My biggest challenge keeping track of the logic flow and organizing code.
 Using the debugger/print driven development, I was able to walk myself through the flow with help from carlos' solution.

 Animal Quiz: After many attempts, I realized my logic and design wasn't sound, although I had managed to have "working code" until then.
 I kept hitting this landmine of a logic no matter how many approaches I thought up.
 I had to walk myself through the ruby quiz solutions and tried to replicate them.
 They all used the binary search method, which I had to educate myself on before understanding the flow.